hut6/dev-resources/Hut6-osx-dev-setup.md

 Then install **Sequel Pro** from [sequelpro.com/download](http://www.sequelpro.com/download), **Querious** from [araelium.com/querious](http://www.araelium.com/querious/) for the database GUI.
 For modeling tools, use **MySQL Workbench** from [dev.mysql.com/downloads/workbench](http://dev.mysql.com/downloads/workbench/).

+## Java

+Java is required by some apps still; PHP Storm, the Adobe suite, etc... ``$ java -version`` will trigger a popup that will ask if you want to install Java.

 ## PHP Storm